spences10/scottspence.com/posts/2022/07/19/getting-set-up-with-storyblok-and-sveltekit/index.md

 pnpm i
 ```

-I'll be using `pnpm` for installing dependencies, if you perfer `npm`
+I'll be using `pnpm` for installing dependencies, if you prefer `npm`
 or `yarn` you can use those instead.
 Just be aware if you're copy
 pasting terminal commands you'll need to change that.